nactio/nact/README.md

   * As actors are usually more strongly encapsulated than a procedural architecture, it means that the spaghetti you might see in a monolithic system is far less likely to happen in the first place.

-These benefits make Actor Systems a compelling alternative to a purely RESTful µ-services architecture.
+These benefits make actor systems a compelling alternative to a purely RESTful µ-services architecture.

 # The basics